 Street photography involves a lot of walking; hence opt for a smaller camera system that is easily portable.

 - Appear Concealed

 Candid poses can be taken only when the subject is in his organic state.
 When they notice the camera, they become conscious, which challenges your candid photography.
 As a result, avoid cameras that come with shiny silver bodies or colorful housings.

 Cameras with quiet shutters are noiseless, and they greatly help while stealthily clicking your subjects.

-Capturing candid moments demands a camera with fast focus.
-This will ensure you don’t miss out on any excellent shot that you may encounter, especially when the subject is moving.
+Capturing candid moments demands a camera with a fast focus.
+This will ensure you don’t miss out on any excellent shots that you may encounter, especially when the subject is moving.